hsf-training/hsf-training-docker/_episodes/05-dockerfiles.md

 Docker images are built through the Docker engine by reading the instructions from a [`Dockerfile`][docker-docs-builder].
-These text based documents provide the instructions though an API similar to the Linux operating system commands to execute commands during the build.
+These text based documents provide the instructions through an API similar to the Linux operating system commands to execute commands during the build.
 The [`Dockerfile` for the example image][example-Dockerfile] being used is an example of some simple extensions of the [official Python 3.6.8 Docker image][python-docker-image].